ansible/community-docs/maintaining.rst

 Who is a collection maintainer
 ==============================

-A collection maintainer is a contributor trusted by the community who made significant and regular contributions to the project and showed themselves as a specialist in the related area and is able to manage the collection performing the tasks listed in this document.
+A collection maintainer is a contributor trusted by the community who makes significant and regular contributions to the project and showed themselves as a specialist in the related area and is able to manage the collection performing the tasks listed in this document.

 A collection maintainer has extended permissions in the collection scope.
 For details, refer to :ref:`_collection-maintainers`.